RomanistHere/preact-tilt/README.md

 ## Options

-Tilty has a variety of options which can be passed in either as a settings object prop or as individual properties using `data-tilt-{propertyname}`
+Tilt has a variety of options which can be passed in either as a settings object prop or as individual properties using `data-tilt-{propertyname}`

 Here is a list of available options with their defaults:
 ```js